URL of this page: https://medlineplus.gov/lab-tests/reticulocyte-count/

 What do the results mean?

-If your results show a higher than normal amount of reticulocytes (reticulocytosis), it may mean:
+If your results show a higher-than-normal reticulocyte count (reticulocytosis), it may mean:

-• Your baby has hemolytic disease of the newborn, a condition that limits the ability of a baby's blood to carry oxygen to organs and tissues.
+- Your baby has hemolytic disease of the newborn (HDN), a condition that limits the ability of a baby's blood to carry oxygen to organs and tissues.

-If your results show a lower than normal amount of reticulocytes, it may mean you have:
+If your results show a lower-than-normal reticulocyte count, it may mean you have:

-• Iron deficiency anemia, a type of anemia that happens when you don't have enough iron in your body.
+- Iron deficiency anemia, the most common type of anemia.
+It happens when you don't have enough iron in your body.

-• Pernicious anemia, a type of anemia caused by not getting enough of certain B vitamins (B12 and folate) in your diet, or when your body can't absorb enough B vitamins.
+- Pernicious anemia, a type of megaloblastic anemia which can happen when your body is not getting enough of certain B vitamins (B12 and folate) in your diet or when your body can't absorb enough B vitamins.

-• Aplastic anemia, a type of anemia that happens when the bone marrow isn't able to make enough blood cells.
+- Aplastic anemia, an uncommon type of anemia, happens when the bone marrow isn't able to make enough blood cells.

 Learn more about laboratory tests, reference ranges, and understanding results.